 Concurrency and OpenGL ES

-Concurrency is the notion of multiple things happening at the same time.
-In the context of computers, concurrency usually refers to executing tasks on more than one processor at the same time.
+In computing, concurrency usually refers to executing tasks on more than one processor at the same time.
 By performing work in parallel, tasks complete sooner, and apps become more responsive to the user.
 A well-designed OpenGL ES app already exhibits a specific form of concurrency—concurrency between app processing on the CPU and OpenGL ES processing on the GPU.
-Many of the techniques introduced in “OpenGL ES Design Guidelines” are aimed specifically at creating OpenGL apps that exhibit great CPU-GPU parallelism.
+Many techniques introduced in “OpenGL ES Design Guidelines” are aimed specifically at creating OpenGL apps that exhibit great CPU-GPU parallelism.
 Designing a concurrent app means decomposing the work into subtasks and identifying which tasks can safely operate in parallel and which tasks must be executed sequentially—that is, which tasks are dependent on either resources used by other tasks or results returned from those tasks.

 At a higher level, Cocoa Touch offers